fhmjones/flickr-metadata-reader/JSON-reader.md

             lat = latlon[0]['latitude']
             lon = latlon[0]['longitude']
             acc = latlon[0]['accuracy']
+        #NOTE lat/long are delivered from Flickr without decimal points.
+This seems wrong?

         #pick out cabinet - an array of lists
         #could be >1, but ideally specimens should be in only one album (i.e. one PME cabinet)
         album_array = data["albums"]